mwdemos/Data-Analysis-Portfolio/Video Game Wishlist/README.md

     SELECT * FROM snes_wishlist;

 I wanted to incorporate these games into the larger 'games' table.
 For JOIN practice, I joined the tables to check if any Super Nintendo Wishlist were missing from the 'games' table.
-If there were, then I knew there were games I forgot to add.
+The output showed that there were some missing titles, which told me that I needed to add to the 'games' table.

+    SELECT title FROM snes_wishlist
+    LEFT JOIN games ON snes_wishlist.title = games.title
+    WHERE games.title IS NULL;